Bundesliga: Sancho fires Dortmund to invaluable win over RB Leipzig | DW | 08.05.2021

 Mahmoud Dahoud was Dortmund's best player and continues to thrive since coach Edin Terzic handed him a run of games in the team only because of an injury to Thomas Delaney.
 His skill and ingenuity has never been questioned, but his consistency and application has.
 It is no coincidence that Dortmund's run has coincided with Dahoud's fine form, and he was spellbinding again here.

 But it was Jadon Sancho's cool head in front of goal that was the decisive factor for Dortmund.
-In the absence of Erling Haaland, Sancho offered a timely reminder that Dortmund possess more than one world class attacker.
+In the absence of Erling Haaland, whose injury continues to make him a doubt for the Cup final, Sancho offered a timely reminder that Dortmund possess more than one world class attacker.

 While the result extinguished Leipzig’s faint title ambitions, this could prove the precursor to a sepulchral week for Julian Nagelsmann’s side.
 Dortmund will now go to Berlin with a mental edge that shouldn’t be underestimated and fresh belief that for all of Leipzig's quality, Dortmund pack a greater punch.